Mone Chiba

 Mone Chiba (千葉 百音, Chiba Mone) is a Japanese figure skater.
-She is the 2025 World bronze medalist, the 2024 Four Continents champion, the 2023 Four Continents bronze medalist, the 2024-25 Grand Prix Final silver medalist, the 2025 Skate Canada International champion, the 2025 World University Games silver medalist, and the 2023 Japanese national silver medalist.
+She is the 2025 World bronze medalist, the 2026 World silver medalist, the 2024 Four Continents champion, the 2023 and 2026 Four Continents bronze medalist, the 2024–25 Grand Prix Final silver medalist, a four-time Grand Prix medalist, a two-time Challenger Series medalist, the 2025 World University Games silver medalist, and the 2023 Japanese national silver medalist.
+She represented Japan at the 2026 Winter Olympics, placing fourth.

 Competing at the junior level, she is the 2022 JGP Poland I silver medalist, a two-time Japanese Junior medalist, and a two-time Challenge Cup junior champion.

 Early life and education

 Chiba was born on May 1, 2005, in Sendai, Miyagi Prefecture, Japan.
 She graduated from Tohoku High School and enrolled in Waseda University, studying Human Sciences, in March 2024.

 Chiba grew up idolizing Olympic gold medalist and Sendai hometown hero Yuzuru Hanyu; they met on the ice several times and he was "like a big brother" for her before he moved to Toronto, Canada to further his training.